Meat Freezers for Manly, Meaty People

 Local-food advocates say the next best thing is buying meat from your local pasture-based farm.
 But that often means literally buying a cow — or half a cow at least.
 Chances are that means buying a meat freezer.

-Here are some tips on freezing meat, and buying a meat freezer.
+Here are tips to help you freeze meat and buy a meat freezer.

 Buying Meat to Freeze

-One cubic foot of freezer space can hold about 35 to 40 pounds of cut, frozen and wrapped meat.
-The Oklahoma Cooperative Extension Service estimates that a side of beef weighs about 300 pounds, but about a quarter of that is lost to cutting and trimming.
+One cubic foot of freezer space holds 35 to 40 pounds of cut, frozen and wrapped meat.
+The Oklahoma Cooperative Extension Service estimates that a side of beef weighs approximately 300 pounds, but roughly a quarter of that is lost to cutting and trimming.
 Of the remaining 225 pounds, only about 25 percent can be cooked as steaks, and 25 percent in roasts, leaving 25 percent waste and 25 percent ground beef and stew meat.
-The OCES suggests that buying a side of beef is only cost-effective if your family plans to use all cuts of meat.
+The OCES advises that buying a side of beef is only cost-effective if your family plans to use all cuts of meat.

 The OCES also recommends buying USDA-inspected beef from a clean, dependable supplier.
-Also have the meat quick-frozen in a commercial freezer.
+Have the meat quick-frozen in a commercial freezer.
 Slower freezing at home can create large ice crystals and rupture the meat fibers.

 Choosing an Energy-Efficient Freezer

-Chest freezers are more energy efficient than upright freezers because they chest freezers don’t let as much cold air escape when you open the door.
-Chest freezers also typically keep food colder for longer if the power goes out.
+Chest freezers are more energy efficient than uprights because they don’t let as much cold air escape when you open the door.
+In addition, chest freezers typically keep food colder for longer if the power goes out.

-The automatic defrost feature can also double the energy use of a freezer.
-However, the tradeoff is that you need to defrost other models periodically.
+Unlike uprights, chest freezers don't offer an automatic defrost feature (which, by the way, can double the energy use of a freezer).
+You'll need to defrost these models periodically.
 The general rule of thumb is to avoid frost buildup of more than one-quarter inch.

 Finding the Best Freezer

-• Finally, for a more unusual choice, SunDanzer makes super-efficient solar-powered chest freezers.
-They run on DC power that can be hooked up to a small dedicated solar panel.
+Finally, for an environmentally friendly choice, SunDanzer makes super-efficient solar-powered chest freezers.
+They run on DC power, and you can hire an electrician to hook them up to a dedicated solar panel.